-Note that the expansion for iterate and foreach is done at plan time (not at TF compile time).
-Hence, it is possible to represent the <general\set> in a way which is bound during planning and not constant at compile time.
-This would allow, as examples, the <general\set> to be read from an external source of information (such as an external trajectory computation routine) or instantiated through variables set elsewhere in planning.
+Note that the expansion for iterate and foreach is done while palnning and (not at TF compiletime).
+Hence, it is possible for the iteration set to be something that could not be determined at compile-time.
+This llows, as examples, the set to be read from an external source of information (such as an external trajectory computation routine) or instantiated through variables set elsewhere in planning.

-7.14.6 Conditions
+7.15.6 Conditions